Pandora and the Flying Dutchman (1951) - full transcript

 until the element of chance

-is entered into
+has entered into it.

-and the surprising are indispensable.
+surprising are indispensable.

-Pandora was the first woman
+Pandora was the first woman,

-on the Eve of Greek legend
+the Eve of Greek legend,

 whose curiosity cost us

-our earthly paradise.
+our Earthly paradise.

 I was wrong to portray

-her as a particular woman,
+her as a particular girl,

 no matter how beautiful.